hollyhudson/cmdline-class/quick_guide.md

 </tr>
 <tr>
 <td><tt>rm -rf <i>dirName</i></tt></td>
-<td>remove a directory, recursively, force it, be VERY careful with this command</td>
+<td>remove a directory, recursively, force it, be VERY careful with this command, there is no undo</td>
 </table>

 ### File Redirection